RATING★ TBA

 The Narrative Arc & Core Premise

-Debuting in N/A, Burglars & Locks represents a sophisticated intersection of artistic ambition and genre-defining elements within the Crime category.
+In the evolving tapestry of Crime cinema, the N/A release of Burglars & Locks stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
 The primary thematic concern of the film is an investigation into A homeless boy breaks into a house for loot and nourishment.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Crime are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "A homeless boy breaks into a house for loot and nourishment.
 What he finds in there will not only jeopardize his life, but someone else's as well."